Rajas-Bakshi/Active_Passive_Clustering/README.md

 * Download haveged
 * Generate Corosync key
 * Take backup of default configuration file
-* Replace it with new [config file](https://github.com/Rajas-Bakshi/Active_Passive_Clustering/blob/main/corosync.conf)
+* Replace old configuration file with new [configuration file](https://github.com/Rajas-Bakshi/Active_Passive_Clustering/blob/main/corosync.conf)

 Once the above script has completed its operation copy the keys and other configuration files to VMs using scp(root user) The same can be done using below command..